 Drag this icon and drop it onto the other 2 batteries.
 They will flash with a green outline to let you know you successfully applied the behavior.

 That’s it!
 The world is now set up for XAPI tracking.
-Find the File menu at the top, and select “Log Out”
+Find the File menu at the top, and select “Log Out.”

 Publish the world

 Now that we’re finished editing, we can set it up so that visitors simply can play the game, rather than edit it.
-Return to the settings page for the world, can change the setting like below.
+Return to the settings page for the world, and change the setting per the example below.
 Once you’ve saved these settings, other users will be launched directly into the game.